 Evidence of immigration status is not required, but if one or both parties are subject to immigration control you are advised to seek advice from the Home Office to ensure you comply with the immigration law side of getting married.

 Once Notice has been given, the Notice goes on public display for a period of at least 28 clear days and possibly 70 clear days.
 Please see the Notice of Marriage and Civil Partnership page for more information and to make a Notice appointment.

 We offer a number of ways to form a Civil Partnership.
-Ceremonies can take place in our Civic Suite, at one of our approved venues or in our Register Office.
-At the Civic Suite and at approved venues you have the option to personalise your ceremony.
-If you would like to keep things simple and keep costs down you can simply sign a Civil Partnership Schedule in front of your two witnesses in the Register Office.
-Signings take place each Tuesday at a cost of £50 per couple.
-For signings only please give Notice of Civil Partnership for the Register Office and not the Civic Suite.
+Ceremonies can take place in our Earlham Suite, at one of our approved venues.
+If you would like to keep things simple and keep costs down you can simply sign a Civil Partnership Schedule in front of your two witnesses.
+Signings take place each Tuesday morning at 10.20am for the statutory fee of £57 per couple (as of April 2020).

 We offer a number of venues to meet all tastes and budgets.
-Our range of approved premises includes Alexandra Palace, Tottenham Hotspur Football Club and Bruce Castle Museum.
+Our range of approved premises includes Alexandra Palace and Bruce Castle Museum.
 Social distancing rules, limits on guest numbers or other restrictions may apply to any ceremony.

 Visit our approved premises page for more information.